CurveDocs/curve-docs/docs/crvUSD/amm.md

 Each individual band has an upper ([`p_oracle_up`](#p_oracle_up)) and lower ([`p_oracle_down`](#p_oracle_down)) price bound.
 These prices are not real AMM prices, but rather tresholds for the bands!
 It's worth noting, that because it is a continuous grid, the lower price-bound of let's say band 0 is the same as the upper price-bound of 1.

-The concept of LLAMMA is to convert collateral into crvUSD as the collateral price decreases automatically, and vice versa, convert crvUSD back into the collateral asset when prices rise.
-When the collateral price is within a band that has deposited assets, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
+The concept of LLAMMA is to automatically convert collateral into crvUSD as the collateral price decreases, and vice versa, convert crvUSD back into the collateral asset when prices rise.
+When the collateral price is within a band that has deposited collateral, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
 When the `health` drops below 0%, the user is eligible for **hard-liquidation**.
 The users collateral can be sold off and the position will be closed (just as in regular liquidations).

 !!!note